-For example, the P/CF ratio (another great indicator of value) comes in at 4.03, which is far better than the industry average of 5.52.
+For example, its P/CF ratio (another great indicator of value) comes in at 3.21, which is better than the industry average of 5.11.
 Clearly, CLF is a solid choice on the value front from multiple angles.

 What About the Stock Overall?

 Meanwhile, the company’s recent earnings estimates have been mixed at best.
-The current year has seen four upward revisions in the past sixty days compared to two downward revisions, while the full year estimate has seen three up and one down in the same time period.
+The current quarter has seen no estimates go higher in the past sixty days compared to four lower, while the full year estimate has seen two upward and four downward revisions in the same time period.

-This has had a dismal impact on the consensus estimate though as the current quarter consensus estimate has dropped by 3.7% in the past two months, while the full year estimate has inched lower by 3.3%.
+As a result, the current quarter consensus estimate has fallen by 12.9% in the past two months, while the full year estimate has decreased 2.3%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 Cleveland-Cliffs Inc. Price and Consensus

-However, the stock has a solid earnings surprise history and a Zacks Rank #2 (Buy), which is why we are looking for outperformance from the company in the near term.
+This negative trend is why the stock has just a Zacks Rank #3 (Hold) and why we are looking for in-line performance from the company in the near term.

 Cleveland-Cliffs is an inspired choice for value investors, as it is hard to beat its incredible lineup of statistics on this front.
-Further, a strong industry rank (among Top 13% of more than 250 industries) instills our confidence.
-In fact, over the past two years, the Zacks Mining-Miscellaneous industry has clearly outperformed the broader market, as you can see below:
+However, with a sluggish industry rank (among the bottom 43%) and a Zacks Rank #3, it is hard to get too excited about this company overall.
+In fact, over the past two years, the industry has clearly underperformed the broader market, as you can see below:

-So, value investors might want to wait for estimates to turn around in this name first, but once that happens, this stock could be a compelling pick.
+So, value investors might want to wait for estimates, analyst sentiment and broader factors to turn around in this name first, but once that happens, this stock could be a compelling pick.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report